 Propose a Class

-We welcome proposals from prospective teachers and ideas from students.
+We welcome proposals from prospective teachers and ideas from students on an ongoing basis, throughout the year.

 Ideas from students